Complexity bounds for Dirichlet process slice samplers: Numerical experiments

 First, in this section, we present a numerical study aimed at empirically comparing the computational performance of six posterior sampling algorithms for DP mixtures of univariate Normals.
 The methods considered are: the slice sampler described in Algorithm~\ref{alg:posterior}; a variant of the slice sampler in which the atoms $\phi_k$ are analytically marginalized out; two blocked Gibbs samplers based on finite dimensional Dirichlet distributions with truncation levels $L=10$ and $L=n$, respectively; and two marginal samplers based on the CRP predictive scheme, one sampling the cluster allocations $\bm{c}_n$ conditionally on the atoms $\phi_k$ and one integrating the atoms out analytically.

 Data are generated from three equally sized clusters, with observations in each cluster drawn independently from a Normal distribution with unit variance and means equal to $-3$, $0$, and $3$.
 Experiments are repeated for sample sizes $n \in \{150, 300, 600, 1500, 3000, 7500, 12000\}$.
 For all methods, the base measure of the DP is taken to be the standard Normal distribution, and the concentration parameter $\alpha$ is assigned a $\mathrm{Gamma}(3,\,3\log n)$ prior, and, thus $\mathbb{E}[\alpha] = 1 / \log(n)$ a priori.
 For each algorithm and sample size, we run $10{,}000$ MCMC iterations.
 All chains are initialized using a $k$-means clustering solution with five clusters, obtained via the \texttt{R} function \texttt{kmeans}.
-All algorithms are implemented in \texttt{R} and are made available at \href{https://github.com/beatricefranzolini/DPalg}{\texttt{github.com/beatricefranzolini/DPalg}}.
-Figures~\ref{fig:time_main} and~\ref{fig:ESS_main} report, respectively, the wall-clock time required for $1{,}000$ iterations (in seconds) and the effective sample size (ESS) per second as functions of the input size.
-For some methods, results at larger sample sizes are unavailable due to computational constraints; we declare an algorithm to be infeasible at a given sample size if it requires more than one second to complete the first ten iterations on a laptop with 13th Gen Intel(R) Core(TM) i7-1370P.